 ▪ baby / babies

-Words with Latin plurals are the exception.
-These academic and scientific words retain their original Latin singular and plural endings.
-Since Latin isn’t widely taught nowadays, words with Latin plurals are often used incorrectly in English.
+Words with Latin plurals are an exception.
+These words often come from academic or scientific English and keep their original Latin singular and plural endings.
+Because Latin is no longer widely taught, these forms are often used incorrectly in English.
 Common mistakes include:

 1. Getting the singular and plural forms of the noun mixed up.